sps1112/sps1112.github.io/_posts/2021-04-2-TheTests.md

 <img class="article-screenshot" src="/assets/projects/tests1.png" alt=""/>

-- A Modular Room system where enemies are allotted a room in the world environment and they are reset/turned off based on the room the player is in.
-This was done mainly to save processing power.
+- A modular room system where enemies are allotted a room in the world environment and are reset or turned off based on the room the player is in.
+This was primarily done to save processing power.

 <img class="article-screenshot" src="/assets/projects/tests2.png" alt=""/>

-- A Simple Dash functions as an alternate form of movement and also a mode of interaction with the world.
-The Dash would also be used to open doors and thus act as a versatile action available to the player.
+- A simple dash functions as an alternate form of movement and also a mode of interaction with the world.
+The dash is also used to open doors, making it a versatile action available to the player.

 <div class="code-container">
 <pre class="code-block">